refanr/E2R-Tool/Journal/Journal.md

 # Journal

+### 4.11 2024
+Data collection and a plan of action.
+I have been collecting the text from e2r news and "normal" news in seperate files.
+The plan is to use word frequency on a large corpus of icelandic text to find more/less commonly used words and use that as a complexity measure of the words, the rationale being that more commonly used words are less complex than their more seldom used counterparts.
+What I want to do is to run a sentence through my system and if it detects a word with a certain level of complexity, it will suggest a replacement from the word embeddings.
+Next thing I want to do is to use Greynir to analyze the sentence structure of e2r news compared to "normal" news.
+Maybe there is a sentence structure that is more used than others in the e2r news, and I can somehow use that to suggest a simpler sentence structure in the system.

 ### 3.11 2024
 Another thought came to mind.
 Use all the text from the e2r news items and analyze the sentences, words per sentence, number of syllables in words, type-token ratio TTR, to measure the "richness" of the language used.
 At least I will start by scraping all the text from all the news items in the e2r section.